SEOJIAF/NaucMA/README.md

 This is the central entry point to explore all features and projects related to the Naučma app.
 The landing page is designed for seamless navigation and a clean, modern user experience.
 ---
+> [!IMPORTANT]
+> Site is in very early access!
+Some buttons only have a placeholder and dont work.

 ## 🌟 Features
 - **Centralized Navigation**